Anton-Latukha/git-bisect-master-pr/README.md

 # git-bisect-master-pr

-Run bisect only on commits created directly inside `master` branch.
+First, run bisect only on commits created directly on the `master` branch:

 That is a walk over the commits:
   * Meta PR "Merge commits"
   * PR "Squash & merge" commits
   * Direct commits to master

+Then bisect inside the PR commits.

 ---